ale-01cu/solaris/README.md

-# Instadream
+# Solaris

-Instadream is a full-stack web application inspired by Instagram, built with a modern technology stack.
+Solaris is a full-stack web application inspired by Instagram, built with a modern technology stack.
 It features a complete backend API using Node.js and GraphQL, and a responsive frontend client built with React and NextUI.

 ## Features